pedrolustosab/dashboard_analysis/README.md

 ## Features

 - Scans the current working directory for dashboard images (jpg or png)
-- Analyzes each dashboard image using AI
+- Analyze each dashboard image using AI
 - Generates detailed summaries including:
   - Buttons and clickable elements
   - Cards and containers